Read-Lab-UCI/Rare-Event-Sampling-Gene-Networks/README.md

   - Windows is not fully implemented but a basic version is included as an example
 - Matlab 2013a or newer

-There are three versions of the code, one for running the WE method to find a transition matrix of transitions between Voronoi-based sampling regions (General_bin_movement_and_transition_local_linux.m and General_bin_movement_and_transition_local_windows.m), and two for running the WE method to find the transition rate between two states of interest.

 ### Included

 There are three versions of the code (found in the Linux folder):